csc301-2025-s/jobba/README.md

+What is Jobba?

+Jobba is a web application designed to aid users in their job seeking process and streamline various tasks such as application tracking, networking, and email communication.

 ## _"um... what's so special about another job tracker spreadsheet?"_

-What's special is that the spreadsheet is automagically updated.
+What's special is that the spreadsheet is automatically updated.

 You do not have to update the spreadsheet.